-- d) Regular Updating: The decommissioning plan shall be updated on a regular, period basis at of at least once every three (3) years.
-Additional security may be required to account for increased anticipated decommissioning costs during the preceding three (3) years. - Abandonment: Utility-Scale Solar Energy Facilities or any components that are not operated for a continuous period of six (6) months shall be considered abandoned, whether or not there is an intent to continue the use, and shall be removed or restored to operation.
-An extension may be granted by the Township upon finding that the delay does not create a hazardous condition and the applicant has demonstrated a good-faith effort to continue operation. - 3.
-Damage: Any Utility-Scale Solar Energy Facility components that are damaged shall be replaced or removed within seven (7) days.
+- d) Regular Updating: The decommissioning plan shall be updated on a regular, period basis at of at least once every three (3) years. - 2.
+Abandonment: Utility-Scale Battery Energy Storage Facilities or any components that are not operated for a continuous period of six (6) months shall be considered abandoned, whether or not there is an intent to continue the use, and shall be removed or restored to operation.
+An extension may be granted by the Township upon finding that the delay does not create a hazardous condition and the application has demonstrated a good faith effort to continue operation. - 3.
+Damage: Any Utility-Scale Battery Energy Storage Facility components that are damaged shall be replaced or removed within seven (7) days.
 An extension may be granted by the Township upon finding that it is not feasible to replace or remove the component in that period and that the delay does not create a hazardous condition. - 4.
 Unsafe: Any unsafe components shall be removed or made safe within a reasonable period as determined by the Township. - 5.
 Compaction Prevention: All abandonment and decommissioning work must be done when soil is dry or frozen to prevent compaction. - 6.
-Chemical Analysis and Boring: A chemical analysis and boring of the soil, as recommended by the Township engineer shall be performed before any decommissioning work begins with the results compared to the baseline soil chemical analysis baseline test results obtained before construction of the Utility-Scale Solar Energy Facility. - a) Chemical Levels: All levels of any chemical entity found in the soil chemical analysis must be equal to or are lower than the levels of all chemical entities determined in the baseline testing performed prior to construction.
+Chemical Analysis and Boring: A chemical analysis and boring of the soil, as recommended by the Township engineer shall be performed before any decommissioning work begins with the results compared to the baseline soil chemical analysis baseline test results obtained before construction of the Utility-Scale Battery Energy Storage Facility. - a) Chemical Levels: All levels of any chemical entity found in the soil chemical analysis must be equal to or are lower than the levels of all chemical entities determined in the baseline testing performed prior to construction.
 If a new chemical entity, either organic or inorganic compounds, are identified in the soil chemical analysis, its level must be below established federal and state government levels for hazardous materials in soils for that chemical entity. - b) Report: A report of the soil chemical analysis must be provided to the Township within seven (7) days.
-If any chemical entity, organic or inorganic compounds, are above established federal and state government levels for hazardous materials in soils, the report must be submitted to the appropriate Federal and State regulatory agencies within seven (7) days of receiving the testing report showing a violation. - c) Violation Resolution: Once a violation has been determined and finalized, a reclamation plan for the contaminated soil must be developed and implemented to remove the contaminated soil from the Utility-Scale Solar Energy Facility site.
+If any chemical entity, organic or inorganic compounds, are above established federal and state government levels for hazardous materials in soils, the report must be submitted to the appropriate Federal and State regulatory agencies within seven (7) days of receiving the testing report showing a violation. - c) Violation Mitigation: Once a violation has been determined and finalized, a reclamation plan for the contaminated soil must be developed and implemented to remove the contaminated soil from the Utility-Scale Battery Energy Storage Facility site.
 The reclamation plan must meet all Federal and State regulations for the reclamation of a contaminated site.
+The plan must be approved by the Township Board and the Township engineer.
+Once the contaminated soil has been removed and replaced with uncontaminated soil, a final soil chemical analysis shall be

-The plan must be approved by the Township Board and the d) Cation Exchange Capacity: A Cation Exchange Capacity soil test shall also be required at the completion of the decommission process.
-The company to complete this study will be determined jointly by the Township and the land owner.
-The final report of this test shall be submitted to the Township Supervisor, Zoning Administrator, Township Engineer, and land owner for review and comment.
+- performed to confirm the Utility-Scale Battery Energy Storage Facility site soils have been returned to its original state for levels of organic and inorganic compounds that existed before construction. - d) Cation Exchange Capacity: A Cation Exchange Capacity soil test shall also be required at the completion of the decommission process.
+The company to complete this study will be determined jointly by the Township and the property owner.
+The final report of this test shall be submitted to the Township and property owner for review and comment.